onsigntv/apps/docs/JSBRIDGE.md

   console.log(playbackParams['content'] === 'contentValue');
 ```

 ### <a name="stopCurrentCampaign"></a>`signage.stopCurrentCampaign()`

-> **Requires: Android Player 8.1.3**

-Stops the current campaign, moving to the next one in the loop.
+Immediately stops the current campaign, moving to the next one in the loop.
 The campaign is reported as being partially played, so will only show in reports that have the "Include Partial Playback" option checked.

+Usage of this method will result in flash of black or white screens because there is no time to preload the next content.
+Replace uses with `signage.stopThisItem()` with a few seconds of delay to give the player ample time to preload the next content and avoid blank screens.

 ### <a name="stopThisItem"></a>`signage.stopThisItem(delay, [stopParentCampaign, [isPartialPlayback]])`

-> **Requires: Windows, Linux, Mac and Android Player 10.1.0 or above**

 Stops the app that called this function in `delay` milliseconds.
 If `delay` parameter is `0` or missing the app is stopped immediately.

 Given that all apps are "preloaded" before being displayed, if you call `signage.stopThisItem(0)` before the `show` event, the next content will be preloaded and displayed without causing a black screen.

 The `delay` time starts running as soon as you call this function.
-In order to display an app for a specific duration you need to listen to the `show` event before calling `signage.stopThisItem()`, in order to account for the variable preload duration:
+In order to display an app for a specific duration you need to listen to the [`show` event](#show-event) before calling `signage.stopThisItem()`, in order to account for the variable preload duration:

 ```html+jinja
 <!DOCTYPE html>
 <title>This App is Displayed for 30 Seconds</title>
 {# guarantee the show event works on all platforms by loading the SDK #}
 {{ __loadsdk__ }}
 <script type="text/javascript">
   document.addEventListener('show', function() {
     signage.stopThisItem(30000);